-Without a doubt, the best part of this weekend, when I got to meet so many of you who stopped by our booth at the DC Vegfest, was getting to really learn what you’re about — what inspires you, what’s going really well for you, and what you’re having problems with.
+Without a doubt, the best part of exhibiting at Vegfests like we’ve been doing recently is meeting so many NMA readers who come by our booth.
+And in the processes learning what you’re really about — what inspires you, what’s going well for you, and what you’re having problems with.

 I like to think of myself as a positive guy, but today, it’s that last part I want to focus on.
 The problems.

 The biggest one: several of you told me you want to be runners, but aren’t.
 We’ve got to do something about that.

 Fix the problems that keep you from running

 If you’d like to be a runner but it’s just not happening, I’ve got some answers to help you get over the five most common obstacles that prevent people from ever starting to run.
 Here we go.

 Problem #1: “The thought of running for even half an hour is overwhelming.
 I mean, that’s an entire sitcom!”